google/osv-scanner/docs/github-action.md

   scan-scheduled:
     uses: "google/osv-scanner/.github/workflows/osv-scanner-reusable-scheduled.yml@main"
 ```
-The above code assumes that your primary branch is called `main`, if you use another name, like `master`, you will need to update the file to correspond with your primary branch name.

 As written, the scanner will run on 12:12 pm UTC every Monday.
 You can change the schedule by following the instructions [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).